bgruening/galaxytools/tools/chatgpt/README.md

 ## Privacy note

 When you run this tool, your input data is sent to the configured server using the provided credentials.
-For the OpenAI server type, files uploaded as context are processed by OpenAI's servers and are not stored beyond their necessary use.
+Context files are embedded directly in the chat completion request — text files inline, images as base64 `data:` URIs — so they are not uploaded to OpenAI's Files/storage API and there is nothing to delete afterwards.
-You can check your OpenAI storage at https://platform.openai.com/storage/.
+For the OpenAI server type, the request is subject to OpenAI's data usage policies.
-For custom servers, data handling depends on the server's policies.
+For custom servers, data handling depends on the server's policies, and the Custom Server URL you configure determines which host the Galaxy job connects to.